hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter14.md

 * $(\tilde A_{22}, \tilde A_{12})$ must be observable

+For this system, we can apply the observer design:

 $$
 \begin{aligned}
 \dot{\hat{\tilde x}}_v &= \tilde A_{22} \hat{\tilde x}_v + \tilde A_{21}y + \tilde B_2 u + L(\dot y - \tilde A_{11}y - \tilde B_1 u-\tilde A_{12}\hat{\tilde x}_v) \\